janechallenge/mid-to-lead-challenge-soccer/README.md

 ## Ruby Version

-Supported Ruby version is 3.1.2
+Supported Ruby version is `3.1.2`.

+## Linting / Formatting

+`rubocop` can be used to lint / format program code.

 ## Design Notes